GrokCV/website/content/publication/2025-ICCV-DISTA-Net/index.md

   Resolving closely-spaced small targets in dense clusters presents a significant challenge in infrared imaging, as the overlapping signals hinder precise determination of their quantity, sub-pixel positions, and radiation intensities.
 While deep learning has advanced the field of infrared small target detection, its application to closely-spaced infrared small targets has not yet been explored.
 This gap exists primarily due to the complexity of separating superimposed characteristics and the lack of an open-source infrastructure.
 In this work, we propose the Dynamic Iterative Shrinkage Thresholding Network (DISTA-Net), which reconceptualizes traditional sparse reconstruction within a dynamic framework.
 DISTA-Net adaptively generates convolution weights and thresholding parameters to tailor the reconstruction process in real time.
 To the best of our knowledge, DISTA-Net is the first deep learning model designed specifically for the unmixing of closely-spaced infrared small targets, achieving superior sub-pixel detection accuracy.
 Moreover, we have established the first open-source ecosystem to foster further research in this field.
 This ecosystem comprises three key components: (1) CSIST-100K, a publicly available benchmark dataset; (2) CSO-mAP, a custom evaluation metric for sub-pixel detection; and (3) GrokCSO, an open-source toolkit featuring DISTA-Net and other models.
 Our code and dataset are available at https://github.com/GrokCV/GrokCSO.

 # Summary.
 An optional shortened abstract.
-summary: This paper introduces attentional feature fusion, a uniform scheme for merging features from different network layers or branches.
-The method utilizes a multi-scale channel attention module for fusing inconsistent semantics and scales, and iterative attentional feature fusion to alleviate integration bottlenecks.
+summary: This paper proposes DISTA-Net, the first deep learning model for unmixing closely-spaced infrared small targets, and introduces an open-source ecosystem for this field.

 tags:
+- Infrared Small Target Detection
+- Sparse Reconstruction
-- Feature Fusion
+- Deep Learning
-- Attention Mechanism
+- Sub-Pixel Detection

 # Display this page in the Featured widget?
 featured: false